 For this recipe, we paired it with one of my favorites — the classic Charlie and the Chocolate Factory book by Roald Dahl.

-(You may call the book by the movie’s name: Willy Wonka and the Chocolate Factory.)
+(You may call the book by the movie’s name: Willy Wonka and the Chocolate Factory, which is a great theme when learning how to make chocolate cookies out of cake mix!)

 It’s such an amazing and fun classic story that—if you haven’t yet—you really need to read it with your kids and not just watch the movie.